 We are a voluntary organisation, pursuing charitable status; to help members of the UK railway family uphold good mental health; using our lived railway mental health experience

 UK railways embody heavy-rail (i.e. national rail network), tube systems, metros, tramways and heritage railways.

 The railways are key to the daily success of Great Britain; more so than ever as we face a climate emergency and come out of the COVID pandemic.
 The railways offer green ways to move people and freight; but to do that it needs a healthy workforce that thrives.

 Many charities exist in the UK to help people with mental health; however we are the only charitable organisation dedicated to the mental health of the railway family.
 A family that is in excess of a 100,000 people directly employed and indirectly is a number close on 250,000.

 The railways are special; they are one big family; where staff are responsible for 24/7, 365 day operation with disciplines in operations, customer service ,engineering, construction, asset management, project management, HR, finance, air operations, office-staff, even with staff supplying breweries with water, through to mining engineers, and property surveyors.
-Inevitably the nature of the work means staff often work alone; bringing further challenges.
+Inevitably the nature of the work means staff often work alone; bringing further challenges for peoples mental health.

 Head-shunt was conceived and established by Paul and Fiona, a husband and wife team, from the railway family.

 A well known railway term; crucial to the functioning of a rail yard or a depot - our human analogy is a healthy head to enable the person to be well.